 Appealing a decision from the Kings County Supreme Court, Peter Klose successfully argued that the lower court should have dismissed a claim of willful exaggeration of a mechanic's lien against his client.
 After a prolonged battle in the lower court, our client was vindicated and the case was dismissed by the appeals court.

 We have worked on various other motions and appeals in numerous cases involving a variety of complex and mundane issues of law.
 When other attorneys, companies and individuals seek his expertise, they know that they are getting a competent, articulate, and aggressive litigator who will spend the extra time to find a way to change the outcome.
-As such, Peter Klose has developed expertise and competence in many areas of law, including environmental insurance coverage, legal malpractice, accountant's malpractice, scaffold accident claims, court procedure, personal injury claims, land use issues, and real estate matters.
+As a skilled appellate lawyer in the White Plains area, Peter Klose has developed expertise and competence in many areas of law, including environmental insurance coverage, legal malpractice, accountant's malpractice, scaffold accident claims, court procedure, personal injury claims, land use issues, and real estate matters.

 Clients from all walks of life trust that we will honestly assess the legal situation and work with the client to decide whether litigation of the dispute is the answer to the problem.
 Peter Klose will prosecute and perfect appeals throughout New York State, including: